 Until you have a handle on your disposable income, you should avoid subscriptions where necessary.
 Things like PlayStation Plus, Netflix, and Spotify Premium might be something you feel is absolutely necessary but realistically it may be something you aren’t able to afford on your budget.
 Adding up all your monthly subscriptions could leave you with little else to spend.
 So make the hard decision about which subscriptions you need in your daily life and which are just nice to have, and cut the latter.

-One final tip that could potentially save you hundreds come the end of the academic year is pre-drinks.
+One final tip that could potentially save you hundreds and make your student loan last is pre-drinks.
 When going on nights out, clubs and bars can charge extortionate prices on drinks that will absolutely add up to a regrettable list of charges the next morning.
 Supermarkets sell beer, wine, and spirits for much cheaper and in larger quantities, allowing you to dictate how much you spend on the night out while still having a good time.

 Take Advantage of Your Student Benefits